 As the guy whose been almost single-handedly educating the American public about rhabdomyolysis (rhabdo) for over a decade – AND the author of the first book ever written on rhabdo and exercise – it's safe to say, I get a lot of questions about this medical condition.
 But no question is more common than “Do I have rhabdo or is it muscle soreness?”
 This makes sense because both rhabdo and Delayed Muscle Soreness (DOMS) have some things in common.
 If you've been searching for whether you have DOMS or rhabdo, you have come to the right place.
 I'm going to answer that question now.
-Also see my review of mild case of rhabdo and spinning and rhabdo.

 What Is DOMS?

-Delayed Onset Muscle Soreness (DOMS) is the feeling of pain and discomfort we've all felt at one time or anther.
+Delayed Onset Muscle Soreness (DOMS) is the feeling of pain and discomfort we've all felt at one time or another.
 Delayed muscle soreness usually shows up a day or two after exercise or other physical activity and it's especially common with activities that are harder /more intense than usual or activities we have not done before or not done in a long time.

 While the exact cause of DOMS is a mystery, much of the pain is the result of eccentric muscle actions (“negatives“) which occur as the muscle is lengthened.
-An example, of this is lowering a dumbbell during a biceps curl.
+An example, of this, is lowering a dumbbell during a biceps curl.

 What Is Rhabdo?